 Register for and actively use HMRC's online services.
 These platforms provide a convenient way to track your tax code, view your tax information, and communicate with HMRC.
 They also offer digital record-keeping, making it easier to manage your tax affairs.

-1. Respond Promptly to HMRC Requests
+- Respond promptly to HMRC requests

 If HMRC requests additional information, respond promptly.
 This proactive approach helps in keeping your tax code accurate and avoids delays in tax code adjustments.